amey-patki/Python_Scripts/README.md

 Day 7: Conditional Handling using if, elif and else Conditional statements (if, elif, else).

-Day 8: Working with Lists
+Day 8: Assignment on List and Tuples